 - Children in poverty (27%)

 - Children living in households with high housing cost burden (41%)

 - High school students not graduating on time (25%)

 Morrison Institute for Public Policy and Brookings Institution are now partners in Brookings Mountain West, a collaboration of Brookings Institution and the University of Nevada, Las Vegas that conducts research on economic growth, demographic change, infrastructure improvement, environmental impact, alternative energy, and real estate investment in the Intermountain West.
 Check out the latest output from Mountain Monitor.

-To join the Morrison Institute e-mail list, send us an email.
+To join the Morrison Institute e-mail list for newsletters and invitations, send us an email.

 Check out Population Basics, an interactive tool that allows you to explore demographic data about Arizona, our 15 counties, and metro Phoenix and Tucson.
 If you prefer raw data, explore the demographics section of our Google Spreadsheets collection: